DIAGNijmegen/git-novice/_episodes/09-conflict.md

 [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
+The file `mars.txt` currently looks like this in both partners' copies of our `digits-classifier`
 repository:

 ~~~